ray-project/tutorial/README.rst

 ------------

 Each file in ``rl_exercises/rl_exercise*.ipynb`` is a separate Jupyter notebook.
 These exercises should be done in order.
-They can be opened in a jupyter notebook by running the following commands.
+They can be opened in a Jupyter notebook by running the following commands.

 .. code-block:: bash

-  cd rl_exercises
+  cd tutorial/rl_exercises
   jupyter-notebook